gnosis/GECO/README.md

 The Intellectual Property of your projects will be owned by you, and you are responsible for hosting, maintaining and the compliance of your project.

 ### Additional Information
-- Reach out to our Devs and Product Managers via [Gitter](https://gitter.im/gnosis)
+* Reach out to our Devs and Product Managers via [Gitter](https://gitter.im/gnosis)
-- We noticed that people are keen on building on top of us but sometimes they lack of ideas.
-We put together different  bounties for tools/modules/ extension which help improve our products.
+* We put together different  bounties for tools/modules/ extension which help improve our products.
 Check them out [here](https://gitcoin.co/explorer?keywords=gnosis&order_by=-web3_created)
+* Documentation of our [Prediction markets](https://gnosis-apollo.readthedocs.io/en/latest/), [DutchX](https://dutchx.readthedocs.io/en/latest/) and the [Gnosis Safe](https://gnosis-safe.readthedocs.io/en/latest/) protocols